catherineloesch/project4-react-frontend/README.md

 ### Proposal: choice of technology stack

-- I dediced to use a rails API with a React front end as I had used these two technologies before separately but not combined.
+- I decided to use a rails API with a React front end as I had used these two technologies before separately but not combined.

 ### Proposal: submission